lh3/ropebwt2/README.md

 BCR is later extended to support RLO and RCLO as well.

 The BCR implementation in ropeBWT is the fastest so far for short reads, faster than ropeBWT2.
-This BCR implementation is still the preferred choice for constructing the FM-index of short reads for the assembly purpose.
-However, with parallelized incremental multi-string insertion, ropeBWT2 is faster than ropeBWT for incremental index construction and works much better with long strings in comparison to BCR.
-RopeBWT2 also uses more advanced run-length encoding, which will be more space efficient for highly repetitive inputs and might make it easier for new algorithms.
+The legacy BCR implementation is still the preferred choice for constructing the FM-index of short reads for the assembly purpose.
+However, with parallelized incremental multi-string insertion, ropeBWT2 is faster than ropeBWT for incremental index construction and works much better with long strings.
+RopeBWT2 also uses more advanced run-length encoding, which will be more space efficient for highly repetitive inputs and opens the possibility for inserting a run in addition individual symbols.

 ###RopeBWT2 vs. BEETL